If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 Factor Description Impact on Test Result

 Sample Quality Poor collection technique or insufficient sample material.
-Reduces amount of viral material available for detection.
+Reduces the amount of viral material available for detection.

 Understanding these factors clarifies why a single negative result isn’t always definitive.